scop/wrun/generators/README.md

 using [line folding (`>-`)](https://yaml.org/spec/1.2.2/#65-line-folding) the readability can likely be preserved there, too.

+Some of the scripts operate on upstream provided checksum files.
+They have an option to skip verifying checksums against the actual payloads at the executable or archive URLs, `--skip-verify`.

 ## TODO

 Some tools for which generators would be nice to have, contributions welcome!